Amanda Cross (rower): Club and state rowing

 Cross' senior rowing was done from the Adelaide University Boat Club.

 Cross made her state representative debut in 1983 when selected in the South Australian women's lightweight four to contest the Victoria Cup in the Interstate Regatta within the Australian Rowing Championships.
 She contested further Victoria Cups for South Australia in 1984, 1985, 1986, 1987 and 1990.
-She stroked those crews in 1987 & 1990.
+She stroked those crews in 1987 and 1990.

 Wearing Adelaide University colours Cross competed for national titles at the Australian Rowing Championships on numerous occasions.
 She won the women's lightweight pair championship in 1984 and 1985 with Karin Riedel and again in 1986.
 She contested the lightweight four title from 1984 to 1988.

 International representative rowing

 Cross made her Australian representative debut in Montreal in 1984 at the first World Rowing Championships that included lightweight events.
 There was no FISA championship for the women's eight but Australia sent crews to contest the eights races in anticipation of such events being included in later FISA programmes.
 The crew performed well taking the silver medal with Cross and her Australian champion team-mate Karin Riedel up the bow end.

 In 1985 Cross was in the two seat of the lightweight coxless four who took the bronze medal at the 1985 World Rowing Championships in Hazewinkel.
 In 1986 she was selected in the bow seat of the Australian lightweight four who competed at the 1986 World Rowing Championships in Nottingham.
 That crew placed fourth.
 The same crew went on to the 1986 Commonwealth Games in Edinburgh, where they won a silver medal.

 Cross and Pamela Westendorf-Marshall joined Rebecca Joyce and Sally Ninham in the Australian lightweight four in 1990.
 They gained some international experience with a valuable tour of North America before coming back to Tasmania for the 1990 World Rowing Championships in Lake Barrington.
 In the final Cross rowed in the bow seat of the Australian four to a silver medal.